HjalmarSnoep/LTTC-long-term-time-capsule/README.md

 ## doom or duty?
 It seems obvious to many that we are living in "end times".
 But this might just be a psychological phenomenon.
-There is a 6000 year old text of a egyptian priest thinking the same, there is Seneca, complaining about the slipping morals.. "kids these days..." only these day is 2000 years ago.
+There is a 6000 year old text of a egyptian priest thinking the same, there is Seneca, complaining about the slipping morals.. "kids these days..." only "these days" is 2000 years ago.
+The idea that standards are slipping might be universal and a interplay of conservatist and progressive standpoints.
-There is the idea of the Kalpa´s of the hindu´s.
+There is the idea of the Kalpa´s of the Hindu´s.
-Who think everything is getting worse and that is as it should be. the Kali Juga is an old concept, according to hindu´s there is cycles of running down taking 432.000.000 million years.
-This is posibly not meant as an exact numer, just as umpteen..
+Who think everything is getting worse and that is as it should be.
+The Kali Juga is an old concept (3000 years or older), according to hindus there is cycles of running down taking 432.000.000 million years.
+This is possibly not meant as an exact numer, just as "umpteen" "eons" a lot..
 Big and unknowable..
-But in their view, the end-times, the Kali Juga, only takes a 16th of this total period.
+But in their view, the end-times, the Kali Juga, only takes a fraction of this total period and will only last 5000 years.
+The end always comes unexpectedly and swiftly seems to be the lesson.

 We know things end and we know entropy increases (second law of thermodynamics) and only antifragile structures last a while ( millions of years is still a while on this scale), like the DNA of ants.
 This structure expresses, adapts ( a bit ) and reproduces.
 This is antifragility.